 Resource Proposed PM&E Measure REC-5 : Consult with USFS to create a new ADA/ABA-compliant accessible picnic site on flat lawn area closest to parking lot (consisting of a concrete pad, a grill, and an accessible picnic table), or to modify the existing site per USFS standards.
-REC-6 : Maintain/repave access road to Weber Recreation Site and existing asphalt path in picnic area.
+REC-6: Maintain/repave access road to Weber Recreation Site and existing asphalt path in picnic area.
 REC-7 : Reconfigure former sandbox area fencing to remove south, east, and west portions (retain north portion to partition recreation site from I-84).
-REC-8 : Improve two existing user-created trails located in and outside the Weber FERC Project Boundary: a.
+REC-8: Improve two existing user-created trails located in and outside the Weber FERC Project Boundary: a.
 In the Project Boundary, improve (construct steps) the existing dirt river access trail at the west end of the recreation site; b.
-Outside the Project Boundary, provide \$30,000 through an off-license agreement with TU to fund cooperative effort to improve pedestrian river access (with concurrence from UDOT and the underlying land owner) at the under-freeway user-created trail extending west from the weber Recreation Site.
+Outside the Project Boundary, provide \$30,000 through an off-license agreement with TU to fund cooperative effort to improve pedestrian river access (with concurrence from UDOT and the underlying land owner) at the under-freeway user-created trail extending west from the Weber Recreation Site.
 Proposed improvements would involve breaking up the existing large-boulder surface or backfilling this surface to create a navigable path of smaller rock with minimal width (no paving).
-Funds provided inrough the on-license agreement may be used by 10 to provide another nabitat benefit in the watershed in the event that improving pedestrian river access in the indicated location is inteasible or requires less funding than provided through the agreement.
-REC-9 .
-Support wintewater boaring use of bypass reach.
-If A w call identify access which it (DWCCC) agree to review the proposed access and the items and improvements needed for sefe (DwCCC) agree to review the proposed access and the nems and improvements needed for sale USES agreed in its cold discretion, that the proposed access is appropriate for public use DSFS agrees, in its sole discretion, that the proposed access is appropriate for public use, PacifiCorp will appually provide boster flows to the bypass reach by curtailing generation (up to a chicorp will alluarly provide boater nows to the bypass reach by curtaining generation (up to 320 cfs or inflow) for 4 hour segments on four Saturdays prior to July 15.
-Flow schedule and notice to be determined in conjunction with AW and in coordination with DWCCC and USES with the provision that hoater flows in the future may be subject to minimum hoater use (fewer than a minimum threshold of hoaters may result in suspension of hoater flows).
-Specific use triggers and related release changes to be determined Land Use None Aesthetic None Resources Socioeconomic None.
-Resources
+Funds provided through the off-license agreement may be used by TU to provide another habitat benefit in the watershed in the event that improving pedestrian river access in the indicated location is infeasible or requires less funding than provided through the agreement.
+REC-9 : Support whitewater boating use of bypass reach: If AW can identify access which it believes to be safe and legal, the USFS and Davis and Weber Counties Canal Company (DWCCC) agree to review the proposed access and the items and improvements needed for safe use, such as but not limited to signage, steps for the portage area, and hazard mitigation.
+If the USFS agrees, in its sole discretion, that the proposed access is appropriate for public use, PacifiCorp will annually provide boater flows to the bypass reach by curtailing generation (up to 320 cfs or inflow) for 4-hour segments on four Saturdays prior to July 15.
+Flow schedule and notice to be determined in conjunction with AW, and in coordination with DWCCC and USFS, with the provision that boater flows in the future may be subject to minimum boater use (fewer than a minimum threshold of boaters may result in suspension of boater flows).
+Specific use triggers and related release changes to be determined 1 .
+Land Use None.
+Aesthetic None.
+Resources Socioeconomic None.
+Resources 5.3 for clarifications related to REC-9 associated with comments submitted by American Whitewater on the preliminary Draft License Application.